wzs19961101/final-projects-/readme.md

 By looking at the patterns what they buy, we can get an understanding to reorder the things in the shop in a better way to help people feel more convenient in finding what they want in an easier way!

+Then we do reproducibility of my methods on different datasets: https://www.kaggle.com/roshansharma/market-basket-optimization/version/1

 - app/analysis/report structure

 Load the data
 do some Analysis
 Get visualization and plots
-Find the relationship between different object by using Association rules
+Find the relationship between different object by using Association rules Do reproducibility
+Conclusion

 - research methods (if applicable)